Forms, Instructions, and Guidance for Surface Water Monthly Operating Reports (SWMORs)

 All plants that complete the SWMOR-Alt must also fill out the LT2 Summary Worksheet, using these instructions.

 Most plants that use alternate technology will use a single type of technology, with unique instructions for completing worksheets for each.
-Using those instructions (below), you can easily find the information that you need for your specific technology.
+Using the instructions below, you can find the information that you need for your specific technology.

 Total Organic Carbon Guidance